 Yes?
 No?
 Maybe?

 A good number of introverts can pass for extroverts.
-And you know what?
-You may even fail to realize that you are technically an introvert.
+You may even fail to realize that you’re technically an introvert.

-A common assumption is that introverts and extroverts are two totally different types of people – one, a social butterfly and the other an antisocial loner.
+A common assumption is that introverts and extroverts are completely different people – one, a social butterfly and the other an antisocial loner.

-However, the truth is that there’s more to introversion and extroversion beyond the mere classification of “shy” versus “life of the party”.
+However, the truth is that there’s more to introversion and extroversion beyond the “shy” versus “life of the party” dichotomy.

-And then keep reading to find out work from home job opportunities just for you.
+And then keep reading to find out which jobs for introverts suit you.

 Introverts Remote-Friendly Traits

 Introverts make the best remote workers.
 Independent work allows them to mostly work on their own time.
 So the following traits in many introverts tend to thrive.